celer-pkg/celer/docs/en-US/cmd_install.md

 # Install command

-&emsp;&emsp;The celer install command downloads, compiles, and installs packages with dependency resolution.
+&emsp;&emsp;The install command downloads, compiles, and installs packages with dependency resolution.
 It supports multiple build configurations and installation modes.

 ## Command Syntax